 Uniquely, though, this update is the first ever to require that you must first have updated to the PREVIOUS update before applying this new one.
 So those on CF2018 must first be on update 4 before going to this new update 5, while those on CF2016 must be first on update 11 before going to this new update 12.

 As always, I share a bit more here, for my readers.

 This will be my sixth year in a row presenting at this wonderful event, and my seventh year total.
 It will also be my 10th presentation there.
-Half of those talks have been "sponsor" presentations on behalf of Intergral, the makers of FusionReactor, while the rest were not.
+(You can see all my past presentations, including when and where offered, at carehart.org/presentations.)